raveesh146/StellarFinance/README.md

 # StellarFinance

-![flow](./public/architecture.png)

 StellarFinance is a decentralized financial advisory platform built on the Stellar blockchain.
 It connects users with verified financial advisors, enabling secure portfolio management, real-time Chat communication, and transparent financial services.

+![flow](./public/architecture.png)

+## Problem Solved by StellarFinance
+StellarFinance addresses the inefficiencies, trust issues, and accessibility problems in traditional financial advisory services by leveraging blockchain technology.
+The key problems it solves are:

+Many financial advisors operate in opaque environments, and users often struggle to verify their credibility.
+StellarFinance enables direct client-advisor interactions with lower transaction costs and no middlemen.
+Solution: StellarFinance uses Soroban smart contracts to verify advisor credentials, maintain an immutable reputation system, and ensure transparency.

+High Fees & Middlemen

+Traditional financial advisory services involve intermediaries that increase costs.

+Users may fall victim to fraudulent advisors or mismanaged funds.

+Solution: Smart contracts enforce service agreements, secure payments through escrow, and ensure advisors deliver services before receiving payment.

 ## 🌟 Features